Singularities of Lagrangian Immersions and its Applications in Lagrangian Floer Theory: Transversality of 1-jet

 This and the next sections prove the main theorem (Theorem \ref{thm:main}) of the first part.
 Since its proof is quite long, the idea is explained here.
 The strategy is to apply Whitney's theorems (Theorem \ref{thm:g}, Theorem \ref{thm:2ordtran}).
 Let $(F_1,\omega_1)$ and $(F_2,\omega_2)$ be two closed symplectic surfaces.
 Suppose that

 is a smooth Lagrangian immersion from a closed surface to $(F_1\times F_2,\omega_1\times(-\omega_2))$.
 According to Corollary \ref{cor:det}, since $g$ is a Lagrangian immersion, then

-Whitney's theorems indicate that, if \begin{itemize} \item the tangent map $dg_i$ is transverse to $S_1(F,F_i)$ (Definition \ref{def:trans}) for $i=1,2$, \item after removing finitely many points, the singular set $S_1(g_i)$ is immersed into $F_i$ under $g_i$, for $i=1,2$, \item $j^2(g_i)$ is transverse to $S_{1,1}(F,F_i)$ at the finitely many points in the last entry, for $i=1,2$, \end{itemize} then $g_i$ only has fold singularities and finitely many cusp singularities.
+Whitney's theorems indicate that, if \begin{itemize} \item the tangent map $dg_i$ is transverse to $S_1(F,F_i)$ (Definition \ref{def:s1}) for $i=1,2$, \item after removing finitely many points, the singular set $S_1(g_i)$ is immersed into $F_i$ under $g_i$, for $i=1,2$, \item $j^2(g_i)$ is transverse to $S_{1,1}(F,F_i)$ at the finitely many points in the last entry, for $i=1,2$, \end{itemize} then $g_i$ only has fold singularities and finitely many cusp singularities.

 We construct a perturbation in this section such that the first condition is satisfied.
-Another perturbation is constructed in the next section such that the second and the third condition holds.
+Another perturbation is constructed in the next section such that the second and the third conditions hold.
 The existence of both perturbations is proved locally first (Theorem \ref{thm1} and Theorem \ref{thm:locim}).
 A global perturbation (Theorem \ref{thm2} and Theorem \ref{main5}) is constructed using a partition of unity and the local perturbation.